-Parents must come into the school to sign-in students who are arriving after 8:50 a.m. at Sherrard and Winola Elementary Schools and 8:40 a.m. at Matherville Intermediate School.
+Parents must come into the school to sign-in students who are arriving after 8:50 a.m.

 Change of Routine

 Please limit changes in routine for the safety of your child.
 Written notes are required to request and explain any changes in end-of-day routine.
 Phone calls are only to be used in emergencies and PRIOR to 3:00 p.m.
 REMINDER bus transfers are prohibited.